getanewsletter/wp-get-a-newsletter/readme.md

 npm run build
 ```

-For development, you can use:
+3. For development, start the dev server from while standing in the `blocks`-folder:

 ```bash
 npm run start